Skip down to main content

 Frontiers of Socio-Legal Studies Submission Guidelines

 Frontiers of Socio-Legal Studies aims to promote dialogue between socio-legal scholars who are undertaking or interested in empirical studies of law and legal phenomena.
-The editorial team welcome original contributions which provide high quality analysis of recent socio-legal research, methodological issues, ethical issues, and publications from around the globe.
-We welcome submissions from students, early career researchers, policy-makers, senior academics, lawyers and members of civil society organisations provided that the content is of a high quality and complies with the submission guidance below.
+The editorial team welcomes contributions that provide high-quality analysis of recent or absent socio-legal research, methodological issues, ethical issues, and publications from around the globe.
+We welcome submissions from students, early career researchers, policy-makers, senior academics, lawyers, and members of civil society organisations, provided that the content meets the quality of existing posts and complies with the submission guidance below.

-Socio-Legal Frontiers seeks contributions to three distinct sections:
+Frontiers of Socio-Legal Studies seeks contributions to three distinct sections:

 Guidelines for contributions